Charles A. Messenger: Messenger defeats Beach in a strange race

 One of the strangest races ever recorded was that between Messenger and Bill Beach in March 1883 in the Anniversary regatta held in Sydney.
 Largan, the English sculler, was also in the race, but had his boat cut in two by a 14-ft. open sailing boat shortly before the start.
 He, however, started in a borrowed outrigger, but retired after going 200 yards.

 The weather was very rough, and, after changing places repeatedly, Messenger, who was leading, had his boat burst open and swamped forward by a sea, the after part sticking up in the air about three feet.
 Beach who had broken his slide and was pulling on a fixed seat, then shot up to him and yelled out, "I've beaten you now."
 Messenger was, of course, inclined to give in, but the people on the steamer yelled at him to go on in hopes something would happen to Beach also.
 Sure enough they were right, for in a few minutes the stern of his boat sank and the bow cocked up at an angle of 45 degrees.

 Then, Messenger seeing hope once more, removed his feet from the straps, took off his roller slides and held them in his mouth, and then standing up in his boat, half of which was completely buried under water, he turned round and sat straddle legs across the boat, his legs dangling in the water, a tempting bait for any shark in the vicinity.
 He faced the nose of the boat, and after an hour's hard rowing, during which the water was breaking over him, he rowed his boat stern first the last quarter of a mile, and passing the flagship a winner of one of the most singularly contested races ever recorded.
 After swamping, Beach gave up the contest.

-Establishing the Messenger Boatshed (Balmain and Double Bay)
+Establishing the Messenger Boatshed

 Despite this, Messenger returned to Melbourne, collected his wife and child (Bill) and shifted to Sydney.
-He set up a boatshed and boatbuilding business and a home at Balmain's Mort Bay where his second and third son, Charles Jnr and "Dally" (April 1883), were born.
+He set up a boatshed and boatbuilding business and a home at Mort Bay, Balmain where his second and third son, Charles Jnr and "Dally" (April 1883), were born.

-Due to the intensity of Sydney development, in 1884 Messenger dismantled his business and home in Balmain and floated it in stages across to Double Bay.
+Due to the intensity of Sydney development, in 1884 Messenger dismantled his business and home in Balmain and floated it in stages to Double Bay.
 Here his business prospered as enthusiastic young people of Sydney took up sculling and sailing in boats mainly built by the Messengers.